How To Beat Jet Lag

 I know this isn’t always completely up to you, but do your best to avoid it.
 You won’t be comfortable regardless, but sitting in the middle seat is like being suffocated.
 You have no space to yourself and nowhere to turn.
 If you are on the window you can lean against it to sleep and if you have the aisle you can get up and walk around as much as you want.

-Going for a run is probably the last thing you will feel like doing when you land, however it will help your jet lag so much.
+Going for a run is probably the last thing you will feel like doing when you land, however it will help your jet lag a bunch.
 Getting your body moving, even if it's just a few laps walking around your new accommodation, will help your body recover.

-Jet lag sucks, but it’ll suck less if you use some of these tips to help combat it!
+Jet lag can suck, but it’ll suck less if you use some of these tips to help combat it!
 Keen to hop on a plane to somewhere far far away?
 Check out our trips in Asia & Australia here and start planning your adventure.